Ladies and gentlemen, I may need to acknowledge something and slightly, in a very small way, apologize.

 She came in with several different numbers.

-And we hired her.
+Finally, one hit, and we hired her.

-I asked them, I told the Social Security Office, why is this happening?
+I asked them, I told the Social Security office, why is this happening?

 This same woman's coming in.